Ruminations on TV Shows, Comics, And Music

 A few years ago, I was asked to come up with a Doctor Who In 50 Episodes List on Facebook.
 For people who wanted to get really into the series without getting Super Really Into The Series.
 With over fifty years worth of episodes, the prospect of becoming a fan of Doctor Who can be completely daunting.

 I've compiled this list of episodes that I like, so it's very subjective.
 I have tried to make it so that there is a rough arc to the seasons.
 I don't give a fuck about episodes that are historically important, this is a guide intended to make you Like The Series, not be an Expert On The Series.

 Last season was the beginning of the 21st century adventures of The Doctor.
-He met a new companion, saw some old companions, regenerated, fell in love with a companion, and got reeeeealy sad when some old villains fucked up his shit.
+He met a new companion, saw some old companions, regenerated, fell in love with a companion, and got reeeeealy sad when some old villains destroyed his status quo.
 Well, screw that guy.
 One of the other companions from last season, Jack Harkness, is the head of an organization that defends the planet from aliens: TORCHWOOD (yea, it's an anagram of Doctor Who).
 And that's where we're going to start this season.
-Wait a second, isn't Torchwood the group that totally fucked everything up at the end of last season.
+Wait a second, isn't Torchwood the group that totally ruined everything at the end of last season.
 Aren't they all dead?
 I didn't see Jack Harkness there?
 What Is this nonsense?